 My first venture as a business owner was a consulting firm named ‘Career Image’, which also included speaking at seminars throughout the southeast United States to present the concept of using your best colors and clothing shapes to build a wardrobe that will work for you in any situation.
 I conducted personal consultations at the client’s closet and then accompanied them on well-planned shopping trips afterward.

 The company I own now evolved from being a professional boutique jewelry designer for more than ten years.
 As the President of Vintage Jewelry Supplies Company, I must know current trends in fashion and buy what is needed to fit those trends months in advance.
-As the editor of the blog Fifty, not Frumpy, I share tips, trends and wardrobe ideas for women of all ages but especially those who like me, become fashion challenged over the years.
+As the editor of the blog Fifty, not Frumpy and now Susan After 60, I share tips, trends and wardrobe ideas for women of all ages but especially those who like me, become fashion challenged over the years.
 After a few years working non-stop or devoting our lives to children or aging parents, we often lose touch with style.

-Full disclosure: If you visit the links in advertisements at the footer of this blog I will earn a small commission on your purchase from that company.
+Full disclosure: If you visit the links in advertisements at the footer of this blog I will earn a small commission on your purchase from those companies.
+If you would like to contact me about planning or attending my speaking engagements or other work, you may reach me through the Contact tab above.